-- Supported professor and critical-race-theorist Derrick Bell at Harvard University in the late 1980s
+* Was a supporter of Critical Race Theory founder Derrick Bell at Harvard in the late 1980s

-- Was part of a three-judge panel that struck down a Texas law (in 2012) requiring voters to present photo identification at polling stations
+* Was part of a three-judge panel that struck down a Texas law (in 2012) requiring voters to present photo ID at polling stations

 After completing his education, Wilkins clerked for Judge Earl Gilliam of the United States District Court for the Southern District of California in 1989-90.
-From 1990-2002, he worked with the Public Defender Service for the District of Columbia, serving variously as a staff attorney, chief of special litigation, and contract attorney.
-And since 2002, Wilkins has been a partner at the Washington, DC law firm of Venable LLP, where his work includes corporate defense/white collar, technology, and commercial litigation.
+From 1990-2001, he worked with the Public Defender Service (PDS) for the District of Columbia, serving variously as a staff attorney, chief of special litigation, and contract attorney.
+After his tenure with PDS, Wilkins became a partner at the Washington, D.C. law firm of Venable LLP, where his work included corporate defense/white collar, technology, and commercial litigation.

 In August 2012, Wilkins was part of a three-judge panel that struck down a recently passed Texas law that required voters to present photo identification at polling stations.
 The ruling in that case, known as Texas v.
 Holder, stated that many poor people (particularly nonwhite minorities) “who possess none of the underlying forms of identification” would “have to bear out-of-pocket costs” in order to obtain acceptable ID, and thus would be effectively disenfranchised.

 On June 4, 2013, President Obama nominated Wilkins as well as Patricia Millett and Cornelia Pillard to fill three vacancies on the U.S. Court of Appeals for the District of Columbia Circuit.
 When their confirmations were subsequently filibustered by Senate Republicans, Majority Leader Harry Reid called for the Senate to lower the number of votes required to break a filibuster (in cases involving judicial and executive nominees), from the traditional 60 to a simple majority.
 On November 21, Reid’s historic proposal was pushed through the Senate without any Republican support.
-(For further details on Reid’s procedural move and its implications, click here.)
 Under these new rules, the Senate confirmed Wilkins by a 55-to-43 vote on January 13, 2014.